Saying Umm Ahh in IELTS Speaking: Using Fillers

 Fluency is 25% of your marks for IELTS Speaking.
 There are a number of aspects relating to this marking criterion and one of them is the ability to speak without hesitation.
 It is about a natural flow of language.
 Umm and Ahh disrupt the flow of speaking and lower your score for Fluency.

-What are Fillers in IELTS Speaking?
+What are good fillers in IELTS Speaking?

 Fillers are words that we can use to fill gaps while we think.
 It means that we can continue speaking by filling in gaps.
 Here is an examples of a filler: